TheAngryByrd/MiniScaffold/README.md

 * BUGFIX: Fixes that silly oversight
 ```

-* You can then use the `Release` target to publish to nuget and push a git tag!
+* You can then use the `Release` target to make a commit bumping the version, publish the pacakge to nuget and push a git tag!

 ```
 ./build.sh Release